© 2017 – Routledge

 Casper Bruun Jensen, Associate Professor, Department of Anthropology, Osaka University.

-1. Speculative Research and the Politics of Alternatives, (Martin Savransky, Alex Wilkie & Marsha Rosengarten)
+1. The Lure of Possible Futures: On Speculative Research, (Martin Savransky, Alex Wilkie & Marsha Rosengarten)

 Part 1: Speculative Propositions